-Finally, the past couple mornings Ripley Farm has experienced a widespread frost (luckily not fully killing our beautiful zinnias in the cut flower gardens) and bringing you a host of fall roots in this week's farm share.
+Finally, this morning Ripley Farm experienced a widespread frost probably killing our beautiful zinnias in the cut flower gardens and bringing you a host of fall roots in this week's farm share.
 Today is the penultimate CSA share, aka there is only one week left!
 Interested in ordering more produce beyond the CSA?
 We have lots of fall favorites available for pick-up on the farm.
-Check out this week's blog post on our website for details on delicious winter squash, potatoes, carrots, cabbages and much more Ripley Farm goodies.
+Check out tonight's blog post on our website for details on delicious winter squash, potatoes, carrots, cabbages and much more Ripley Farm goodies.
 Pre-order your veg for a Wednesday pick-up October-March and you can enjoy Ripley Farm's local and organic veggies all the way through the winter 2014.